College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 The top-end Roombas are certainly not cheap, but this entry-level Roomba is a fantastic robot vacuum for the money, and it performs just as well as other units costing twice the price.

-Powered by iRobot’s now famous iAdapt technology, the Roomba 690 is the quietest Roomba vacuum on the market at 60dB.
+Powered by iRobot’s now famous iAdapt technology, the Roomba 690 (Paid link) is the quietest Roomba vacuum on the market at 60dB.

 This cool-looking Roomba navigates around any obstacles it comes across and is significantly more efficient than most regular dumb robot vacuums.